Love & Justice

 Immigration Justice

-In her seminal work Borderlands Gloria Anzaldúa describes the border as una herida abierta—an open wound.
-And indeed, for decades our political leadership—of both parties—has let this wound fester.
+At Middle we agree with Gloria Anzaldúa, who describes the border as una herida abierta—an open wound.
 Our ministers have traveled to U.S. Mexico border, and have witnessed firsthand the trauma and suffering our policies create in Tijuana refugee camps.
 And we proclaim our faith in a brown, Palestinian refugee baby whose parents sought asylum in Egypt.
 We tell the story of Moses, who began life as an unaccompanied minor.
 And our faith convicts and compels us to act until every stranger is welcomed with love.

 Immigration Justice Resources